-For a significant portion of Q2 2020 and to meet the continued demand for our services, we modified our operations and remotely operated our stores and reservation centres.
-Our teams were fully employed and clients were able to safely store and access their valuables.
-To reopen our store offices, we installed plexiglass partitions, limiting the number of customers in our offices to one at a time and continued to improve and offer our no-contact rental processes.
-We are extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.
+Throughout fiscal 2020 and for the future benefit of the Corporation, we modified our operating platform to continue to meet the strong demand for our services - these changes included improving our virtual systems to offer a no-contact rental processes, installation of plexiglass partitions and limiting the number of customers in our offices to one at a time.
+Our teams are fully employed and clients are able to safely store and access their valuables.
+We continue to be extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.